Tigers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jose De Leon and Joey Wentz will start for their respective teams when the Minnesota Twins and the Detroit Tigers play on Saturday at Target Field, at 2:10 PM ET.
+Carlos Correa and Spencer Torkelson will be among the star attractions when the Minnesota Twins play the Detroit Tigers on Sunday at 2:10 PM ET, at Target Field.

-The favored Twins have -250 moneyline odds to win against the underdog Tigers, who are listed at +195.
-A 7.5-run over/under is set in this contest.
+The Twins have been listed as -210 moneyline favorites in this matchup with the Tigers (+170).
+An 8-run over/under has been listed for this game.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.